Earth 2

 At the top (North) lies the destination: strong mathematical understanding and high achievement.

-The spiral path around the globe represents the long journey many learners take.
+The spiral path around the globe represents the long journey.
+The long journey = mastering of mathematical methods, while the short journey = understading the maths.

 The Long Journey